 Rubicon plans to conduct further exploration at the project during 2017 and 2018 to delineate additional resources.
 Trial mining is planned to be conducted in mid-2018, while updated mineral resource estimation is expected be announced in the second half of 2018.
 A decision to conduct potential feasibility study will be taken depending upon the outcomes of the exploration.

 Phoenix gold project location and geology

-The is a gold deposit located 8km west of the Ontario-Québec border in Canada.
+The Detour Lake mine is a gold deposit located 8km west of the Ontario-Québec border in Canada.

 The Phoenix gold project is located in the south-western region of Bateman Township within the Red Lake mining district.
 It lies in the Uchi sub-province of the Superior Province of the Canadian Precambrian Shield.
 The Uchi sub-province contains the Red Lake Greenstone Belt, one of Canada’s leading gold producing districts.

 The mining district features tholeiitic and komatiitic metabasalts of the Balmer Assemblage.
 Three mineral sequences, comprising mostly tholeiitic mafic volcanic rocks, are found at the Balmer Assemblage and form the host rocks for the gold project.

 Gold mineralisation is characterised by vein and sulphide replacement styles.
 The gold system also comprises intense potassic alteration (biotite), along with variable amounts of carbonate, silica alteration, and quartz-carbonate veining.

 As of June 2013, the Phoenix mine was estimated to contain measured and indicated mineral resources of 4.12 million tonnes (Mt) of ore grading 8.52g/t of Au.
 It was estimated to contain 1.13Moz of gold, with inferred resources projections of 7.45Mt containing 2.21Moz of gold.